burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```cpp
 long long d {10'000'000LL};
 ```
-C++ does not induce any restrictions on how to group the digits.
+C++ does not impose any restrictions on how to group the digits.
 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/language/integer_literal).

 ## 6. std::make_unique<T>